 When To Change The Sand In Your Filter?

 Changing the sand in your pool filter is a critical maintenance task.
-However, not every situation in pool maintenance requires a complete sand replacement.
+However, not every situation in swimming pool maintenance requires a complete sand replacement.
 Situations necessitating a sand change include.

 - Sand age over one year or visible wear.